digital-auto/playground-plugins/documentation/landing.ai/landingai_documentation.md

 ## 2. digital.auto Playground integration

 In this section, the integration processes of the AI model from LandingLens on digital.auto Playground will be introduced.
-We will deploy four widget boxes (two for the raw image and two for the AI inference results) on the vehicle model Dashboard on Playground to demonstrate Wallet Detection use case.
+We will deploy two widgets (one for the raw image and one for the AI inference results) on the vehicle model Dashboard on Playground to demonstrate Wallet Detection use case.

 ### 2.1 Login to the digital.auto playground portal
 * Click this link https://digitalauto.netlify.app/ to visit digital.auto playground portal on your web browser.